SultanCYB/Backup/README.md

 # Simple python program for backup, works for windows.

-### This tool depends on a log file that will contain the last backup date, and there is a limit variables, if the date in the log file equals or was bigger than the limit, it will start the backup.
+### This tool depends on a log file that will contain the last backup date, and there is a limit variable, if the date in the log file equals or was bigger than the limit ( numbers of days you choose to backup again ), it will start the backup.